Introduction

 Divorce

 Divorce was a common phenomenon among the Bakiga.
 The common causes were barrenness and laziness on the part of the wife or the husband.
-Some other matters of misunderstanding between a husband and a wife could also lead to divorce.
+Other misunderstandings between a husband and a wife can also lead to divorce.

-A divorce was allowed to remarry but she would fetch less bride wealth this time as she would no longer be a virgin.
-The majority of the would-be instances of divorce were settled by the elders.
-They would normally be called by the woman's father to listen to both the husband and the wife and try to have the two sides reach an amicable conclusion that would prevent divorce.
+A divorced woman was allowed to remarry, but she would fetch less bride wealth this time as she would no longer be a virgin.
+The elders settled the majority of would-be divorce cases.
+They would generally be called by the woman's father to listen to both the husband and the wife and try to have the two sides reach an amicable conclusion that would prevent divorce.

 In such cases, it was normal to find the offending party.
-Fighting in the home between husbands and wives was frequent, but would not normally lead to divorce.
+Fighting in the home between husbands and wives was common but rarely led to divorce.

 Religion